VU Systematic Literature Reviews: Protocol

 • Registration with PROSPERO "should ideally take place before formal screening against inclusion criteria has begun" (Booth et al., 2012)

-Where other disciplines may register a protocol as identified by Pieper and Rombey (2022).
+Where to prospectively register a systematic review by Pieper and Rombey (2022).

 Publishing your protocol